ssr-yuki/ssr-yuki.github.io/index.md

 > Yuki Onishi (born in 1998) is a Senior Research Scientist at the Future Robotics Technology Centre (fuRo), Chiba Institute of Technology, Japan.
 He received his BEng, MEng, and DEng degrees in Systems and Control Engineering from Tokyo Institute of Technology, Japan, in 2019, 2021, and 2024, respectively.
 During his graduate study, he was a principal investigator of the strategic basic research program ACT-X by Japan Science and Technology Agency (JST) from 2020 to 2023, a research fellow of Japan Society for the Promotion of Science (JSPS) from 2023 to 2024, and a visiting graduate student at the Department of Engineering, University of Cambridge, UK, in 2023.
 >
-> He is a member of the Robotics Society of Japan (RSJ) and the Institute of Electrical and Electronics Engineers (IEEE), where he belong to the Robotics and Automation Society (IEEE-RAS) and Control Systems Society (IEEE-CSS).
+> He is a member of the Robotics Society of Japan (RSJ) and the Institute of Electrical and Electronics Engineers (IEEE), where he belongs to the Robotics and Automation Society (IEEE-RAS) and Control Systems Society (IEEE-CSS).

 - CV on researchmap (Japan National Researcher Database): [yuki_onishi](https://researchmap.jp/yuki_onishi/?lang=en)
 - Publication Lists